tgstation/tgstation-server/README.md

 - Internet Relay Chat (IRC)
 - Discord
-  - NOTE: Bot MUST have Message Content Intent enabled
+  - The Message Content Intent enables `!tgs` and mention commands in guild channels.
+  - Without the intent, use the `/tgs` slash command in guild channels.
+Its required **command** argument autocompletes built-in and active DMAPI command names; **arguments** is optional.
+  - Set `General:DiscordSlashCommandName` to change the slash command name from its default, `/tgs`.
+  - To use Discord without the Message Content Intent, configure the bot in the Developer Portal:
+    1. Open the app and go to **OAuth2 - URL Generator**.
+    2. Select the `bot` and `applications.commands` scopes.
+    3. Grant the bot at least these channel permissions already used by TGS:
+       - `View Channels`
+       - `Send Messages`
+       - `Read Message History` for normal reply/history behavior.

 More can be added by providing a new implementation of the [IProvider](src/Tgstation.Server.Host/Components/Chat/Providers/IProvider.cs) interface

-Bots have a set of built-in commands that can be triggered via `!tgs`, mentioning, or private messaging them.
+Bots have a set of built-in commands that can be triggered via `!tgs`, `/tgs`, or mentioning them.
 Along with these, custom commands can be defined using the DMAPI by creating a subtype of the `/datum/tgs_chat_command` type (See `tgs.dm` for details).
 Invocation for custom commands can be restricted to certain channels.

 #### Static Files